-Consistent with past practice, the Compensation Committee adjusted the reported financial results on which the 2018, annual cash bonus and the 2017-2019 PAs were determined to eliminate the distorting effect of certain unusual items on incentive compensation performance measures.
+Consistent with past practice, the Compensation Committee adjusted the reported financial results on which the 2018 annual cash bonus and the 2017-2019 performance awards were determined to eliminate the distorting effect of certain unusual items on incentive compensation performance measures.
 The adjustments are intended to:

-- · align award payments with the underlying performance of the core business - avoid volatile, artificial inflation or deflation of awards due to unusual items in the award year, and, where relevant, the previous (comparator) year - eliminate certain counterproductive short-term incentives-for example, incentives to refrain from acquiring new technologies, to defer disposing of underutilized assets, or to defer settling legacy legal proceedings to protect current bonus payments - facilitate comparisons with peer companies.
+- align award payments with the underlying performance of the core business - avoid volatile, artificial inflation or deflation of awards due to unusual items in the award year, and, where relevant, the previous (comparator) year eliminate certain counterproductive short-term incentives-for example, incentives to refrain from acquiring new technologies, to defer disposing of under tilized assets, or to defer certain logacy logal proceedings to protect current begins payments. - underutilized assets, or to defer settling legacy legal proceedings to protect current bonus payments - facilitate comparisons with peer companies.